mario-dammann/mtg-token-generator/README.md

 # Custom MTG token generator

 This generator lets you generate custom tokens for Magic: The Gathering.
 You can define all necessary token parameters (e.g. name, power/toughness, image, text) and print it on a sheet (DIN A4) via the browser of your choice.
+Check the [demo](http://mariodammann.de/projects/mtg-token-generator/).

 ## Getting Started